bobby-home/bobby-home/raspberrypi_central/readme.md

 This script is not bullet proof, this is my simple use case, how I create my keys.
 Simple but effective.

-Not that I also use this scrit to setup ssh on my servers on my day to day basis.
+Note that I also use this script to setup ssh on my servers on my day to day basis.